 Instructions

-- Spray a large slow cooker (if you have two slow cookers, use both) with oil or use the liners.
+- Spray a large slow cooker with cooking spray or use a slow cooker liner.
 Sprinkle the ribs with garlic powder.
-Place the ribs standing up, meat side facing the walls of the cooker.
+For an oval, 6-quart, Crockpot, cut the slab in half with kitchen scissors if needed to fit the ribs inside.
+(Lay them down if needed.)
+If you have a tall Crockpot, place the ribs standing up, with the meat side facing the walls of the cooker.

-- Cover and cook on low for eight hours (they can stay on warm for another three hours if you aren't home to take them out).
+- Cover and cook on low for eight hours.
 A half hour before they are ready (7 ½ hours into the process), transfer the ribs to a platter and drain the liquid from the pot into the sink.

-- Place the ribs back in the slow cooker and add your BBQ sauce.
+- Place the ribs back in the slow cooker and add the BBQ sauce.
 Cover and cook for the last 30 minutes on low.

 - Place the ribs on a platter (they will be falling off the bone).
 Serve with extra sauce from the slow cooker on the side.
 Store leftovers in the refrigerator for up to four days.